A-flat minor: Music in A-flat minor

 More often, pieces in a minor mode that have A-flat's pitch as tonic are notated in the enharmonic key, G-sharp minor, because that key has just five sharps as opposed to the seven flats of A-flat minor.
+However, there may be cases where the A flat minor key with seven flats is preferred due to the frequent use of double sharps at the heads of notes when using the G sharp minor key with five sharps.

 In some scores, the A-flat minor key signature in the bass clef is written with the flat for the F on the second line from the top.